Safer Mindfulness – Home Page – 2026

 Between sessions, Andrew sends links to relevant articles and videos, and suggests readings from one of his books, Anxiety, Stress & Mindfulness or Mindfulness in the Workplace.

-Andrew highly recommends a course of weekly sessions to aid in developing consistency with the meditation practice, and engagement with the material presented.
+Andrew highly recommends a course of weekly sessions to aid in developing consistency with the meditation practice, and meaningful engagement with the material presented.

 Groups